MRcoder011/college-projects/README.md

-This project is part of my college work at **Aligarh Muslim University** and this for student  purposes
+This project is part of my college work at **Aligarh Muslim University** and this for student  purposes.